Digitonin

 Digitonin is a steroidal saponin (saraponin) obtained from the foxglove plant Digitalis purpurea.
 Its aglycone is digitogenin, a spirostan steroid.
 It has been investigated as a detergent, as it effectively water-solubilizes lipids.
 As such, it has several potential membrane-related applications in biochemistry, including solubilizing membrane proteins, precipitating cholesterol, and permeabilizing cell membranes.

 Digitonin is sometimes confused with the cardiac drugs digoxin and digitoxin; all three can be extracted from the same source.

+Commercial digitonin preparations can often contain other congeners including tigonin, gitonin, digalonin, and desglucodigitonin.